-35 Time limit for award
+Time limit for award

-Does the award have to be rendered within a certain time limit under your domestic arbitration law or under the rules of the domestic arbitration institutions mentioned above?
+39 Does the award have to be rendered within a certain time limit under your domestic arbitration law or under the rules of the domestic arbitration institutions mentioned above?

-The Arbitration Act has not set out any specific time frame for the delivery of the award.
-However, it must be noted that the parties to an arbitration proceeding expect to resolve their differences as quickly as possible.
-Thus, the arbitration proceeding is expected to be conducted expeditiously and the award handled within a reasonable time.
+The ADR Act has not set out any specific time frame for the delivery of the award.
+However, the parties to an arbitration proceeding expect to resolve their differences as quickly as possible; thus, the arbitration proceeding is expected to be conducted expeditiously and the award handled within a reasonable time.
 What amounts to a reasonable time is a question of fact to be determined on a case-by-case basis.
-Even though the arbitration law does not specify the time limit for the delivery of the award, it expressly prohibits the arbitrator from extending the time limit agreed by the parties for the delivery of the award.
+Even though the ADR Act does not specify the time limit for the delivery of the award, it expressly prohibits the arbitrator from extending the time limit agreed by the parties for the delivery of the award.
+Under the rules of the Ghana Arbitration Centre, the arbitrator shall not deliver the award later than 30 days from the date of closing the hearings, or if oral hearings are waived, from the date of transmitting the final statements and proofs to the arbitrator.
+The parties may, however, amend the time limit of the award.

-36 Date of award
+Date of award

-For what time limits is the date of the award decisive and for what time limits is the date of delivery of the award decisive?
+40 For what time limits is the date of the award decisive and for what time limits is the date of delivery of the award decisive?

 The date of the delivery of the award and the date of its receipt by the parties are significant for a number of reasons.
-The date of the delivery of the award is relevant for purposes of adding to or correcting any clerical, typographical, technical or computation of error in the award.
+The date of the delivery of the award is relevant for purposes of adding to or correcting any clerical, typographical, technical or computational error in the award.
 This may be effected either at the request of a party to the proceedings or at the instance of the arbitrator within a period of 28 days after the delivery of the award.
 The date of the receipt of the award by the parties is relevant for the purposes of challenging its validity.
 A party who wishes to set aside an award is required to submit his or her application to the High Court within a period of three months from the date the party received or is notified of the award.

-37 Types of awards
+Types of awards